 Florida is an amazing place to go camping.
 Plenty of springs, lakes, and beaches.
-These often come at a pretty high price, but we were able to find a free Florida Bayside camping location.
+These often come at a pretty high price, but we found a free Florida Bayside camping location.
 That’s right!!

-So forget about those of endless rows of 5th Wheels, Travel Trailers, and large Buses, you normally find at campgrounds.
+So forget about those endless rows of 5th Wheels, Travel Trailers, and large Buses you normally find at campgrounds.
 Imagine beautiful sunsets, quiet nights, and all for free!